• Home

 Key Skills: Carpentry, Joinery, Boatbuilding, Marquetry, Heritage Restoration, Bespoke.

-Notable Projects:
+45 Years of Notable Projects:

 • Restoration 'Lady of the Lea' - Thames Barge Restoration - St. Katherines Dock London